-At IGT we are commonly asked ‘how many managements should a BDM be signing up per month?’
+At IGT we are commonly asked ‘how many managements/doors should a BDM be signing up per month?’

 A good BDM should be able to achieve over 15 new management a month, and the really effective BDM’s commonly list between 20-30 a month, and recently one of our coaching clients smashed their personal best of 31 management and signed up 34 in a single month.

-Another BDM we coach in Perth Western Australia is achieving 10 to 15 new management a month with the average rent over $4500 per month!
+Another BDM we coach in Perth Western Australia is achieving 10 to 15 new management a month with an average rent of over $4500 per month!
 For this BDM, this is a great result!

-On a ‘legend level’ Deniz Yusuf signed up 900 managements over 4 years and achieved a personal best of 88 managements signed up in one month.
-This, of course, is rare to see or hear of these type figures.
+On a ‘legend level’ Deniz Yusuf signed-up 900 managements over 4 years and achieved a personal best of 88 managements signed up in one month.
+This, of course, is rare to see or hear of these types of figures.